shubhansh-gupta25641082564/smart_home_automation/README.md

 - *Push Buttons:* Simulate manual switches for lights and fans.
 - *Ultrasonic Sensor:* Detects proximity to automate the door.
 - *Servo Motor:* Operates the automatic door.
-- *Jumper Wires:* Connect components.
+- *Jumper Wires and Breadboard:* Connect components.
-- *Breadboard:* Prototype the circuit.
 - *Arduino IDE:* Develop and upload code to the microcontroller.
 - *Visual Studio Code:* Develop the web interface.